bahrus/xtal-sip/README.md

     2. If 1.i finds no link tag with matching id, or the first element is undefined, if the second element of the array is defined, try evaluating it.
 This is where import maps can shine.
     3. If 1.i and 1.ii fail or aren't defined, do an import() of the third element of the array, an (evergreen) link to a CDN.

-Note that the es-dev-server and most bundlers will resolve the second element of the array just fine (I think), so if no link tags are present, the second argument will come to the rescue.
+Note that the @web/dev-server and most bundlers will resolve the second element of the array just fine (I think), so if no link tags are present, the second argument will come to the rescue.
 The penalty of this approach is, of course, a more complicated import statement, but now we have lazy loading into memory, an optional backup for running the code on a plain http server like nginx, with or without bundling, and optional hash integrity checks.

 As mentioned earlier, perhaps if such a system took hold, import maps could, in the future, be enhanced, also, to search the link tags for a tag with matching href, and apply whatever integrity attribute it finds in this case.